Find a Qualified Attorney Near You

 Do I Need a Lawyer for My Mediation Session?

 Parties to a dispute often voluntarily enter into mediation, a form of ADR.
-There are other times when courts require the parties to attempt mediation as a matter of course.
+There are other instances in which courts require the parties to attempt mediation as a matter of course.
 One example is a divorce involving a minor child.
 Other family law matters are often subject to mediation.

-The process of mediation itself is generally easy to understand and collaborative.
+The mediation process itself is generally easy to understand and collaborative.
 However, suppose your property rights will be affected by the outcome of the process.
-In that case, professional assistance can be helpful in understanding the consequences of certain decisions.
+In that case, professional assistance can be crucial for understanding the consequences of certain decisions.

 Considerations for Hiring a Mediation Attorney